sohamsabale/fastapi-postgres-react-docker/README.md

-# DombivliFacts.com : A Simple Web App with Chatbot
+# DombivliFacts.com : A Simple Web App with LLM Integration
 Welcome to my learning project!
 This is a simple web application I built to explore fullstack development.
 It includes a user-friendly interface, a backend server, a database to store information, and a LLM wrapper to interact with Google's Gemini Models.
 I have used DigitalOcean to host the website here - www.dombivlifacts.com .
 However, I cannot confirm how long it will stay up!
 Stuff's expensive!